 Symptoms in the chronic phase

-loss of appetite
+- loss of appetite

-unexplained weight loss
+- unexplained weight loss

-increased sweating, particularly at night
+- increased sweating, particularly at night

-unusual or excessive bleeding – for example from your gums or nose.
+- unusual or excessive bleeding, for example from your gums or nose

 Symptoms in the accelerated phase

-Symptoms in the blast stage
+Symptoms in the blast phase

-bruising more easily than normal
+- bruising more easily than normal

-unusual bleeding, for example from your gums or nose
+- painful or unusual bleeding, for example from your gums or nose

-swollen lymph nodes
+- swollen lymph nodes